 Bliss is a tiny city located in the state of Idaho.
 With a population of 265 people and just one neighborhood, Bliss is the 130th largest community in Idaho.

-Bliss is a blue-collar town, with 55.56% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Bliss is generally considered to be a blue-collar town.
+55.56% of the Bliss workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bliss is a city of farmers, fishers, or foresters, managers, and sales and office workers.
 There are especially a lot of people living in Bliss who work in farm management occupations (21.30%), management occupations (14.81%), and sales jobs (12.96%).

 In Bliss, however, the average commute to work is quite long.
 On average, people spend 30.40 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small city, Bliss doesn't have a public transportation system that people use for their commute.
+Bliss is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Bliss has a very low overall level of education: only 8.05% of people over 25 hold a 4-year college degree or higher.